pdxparrot/assets/SETUP.md

 ## GameManager

-* Create a new GameData script that overrides the Game GameData and implement the required interface
-  * Add the CreateAssetMenu and Serializable attributes
-* Create a new GameManager script that overrides the Game GameManager and implement the required interface
-* Add a connection to the project GameManager in the project LoadingManager
-  * Override CreateManagers() in the loading manager to create the GameManager prefab
-* Create an empty Prefab and add the GameManager component to it
+* Create an empty Prefab and add the project GameManager component to it
-* Create a GameData in Data/Data and attach it to the manager
+* Create a project GameData in Data/Data and attach it to the manager
   * Set the World Layer to World
   * Configure as necessary
     * Checking "Gamepads Are Players" is often a good idea
 * Create a CreditsData in Data/Data and attach it to the GameManager

+## Project Managers

+* GameUIManager
+  * Create an empty Prefab and add the project GameUIManager component to it
+* PlayerManager
+  * Create an empty Prefab and add the project PlayerManager component to it
+  * Create a PlayerData in Data/Data/Players and attach it to the PlayerManager component
+  * Create a PlayerBehaviorData in Data/Data/Players and attach it to the PlayerManager component
+    * Set the Actor Layer to Player
+* NPCManager
+  * Create an empty Prefab and add the project NPCManager component to it

 # Initial Scene Setup